 Coal mining was a major industry, along with pottery and brickmaking, of this part of Flintshire.
 The nearby town of Buckley had many coal mines and mining took place in most of the surrounding area.

-In 1868 there were 22 Oil companies in the Mold Area some of them operating on what are now Padeswood & Buckley and Old Padeswood golf courses and Flintshire oil began to illuminate much of Great Britain.
+In 1868 there were 22 Oil companies in the Mold Area.
+Some of them were operating on what are now Padeswood & Buckley and Old Padeswood golf courses.
+Flintshire oil began to illuminate much of Great Britain.
 Sadly this prosperity was short-lived as the opening of large oil fields in the USA meant that this local oil industry went into decline after 1870.

 Note Mold Golf Course on the bottom left of the map.